MattNolanLab/gridcells/README.rst

 Download
 --------

-:mod:`gridcells` can be downloaded from bitbucket at https://bitbucket.org/lsolanka/gridanalysis.
+`gridcells` can be downloaded from bitbucket at https://bitbucket.org/lsolanka/gridanalysis.